What Is a Fair Market Valuation?

 If your accounts are held with Advanta IRA, you will receive this form from us.
 If your accounts are with another administrator, you should receive a form from them.
 The plan owner is responsible for ensuring all information on the form is current and correct.

 Learn How to Properly Value Your Asset

-Each of the videos below detail what is needed to properly assess the fair market value of your asset.
+Each of the videos below details what is needed to properly assess the fair market value of your asset.
 Click on the video that best matches your investment for more information.
 If you don’t see the information that you need, please contact us.

 If you have any questions regarding FMVs, IRS rules governing them, or Advanta IRA’s role in the process, please contact us.
 While we cannot assist in determining the value of your assets, we can answer your questions and fully explain the process and requirements to you.
 For assistance, please contact our office at 800.425.0653 to speak with your account manager or email us at [email protected]